deesee04/steinberg-layback/README.md

 download/clone the repository.

-place the nuendo-convert.sh script in a directory of your choosing (such as ~/My Documents). place the nuendo-convert.aepp file in the /Library/Application Support/Steinberg/Audio Export Post Process Scripts/
+- place the nuendo-convert.sh script in a directory of your choosing (such as ~/My Documents).
+- place the nuendo-convert.aepp file in the /Library/Application Support/Steinberg/Audio Export Post Process Scripts/ folder.
+- place the nuendo-convert.png file in the /Library/Application Support/Steinberg/Audio Export Post Process Scripts/ folder.

 ###quick setup:

-  place the source video file in a directory of your choosing (e.g. ~/My Documents/Sessions/ProjectName/Source/Video). rename the video file according to the base naming convention you wish to use for this project (e.g. Client_Project_VideoVersionNumber.mov).
+  - place the source video file in a directory of your choosing (e.g. ~/My Documents/Sessions/ProjectName/Source/Video).
+  - rename the video file according to the base naming convention you wish to use for this project (e.g. Client_Project_VideoVersionNumber.mov).

+  edit the text between the PATH tags in nuendo-convert.aepp to reflect the path to the nuendo-convert.sh script.

-  edit the config settings:
+  edit the config settings at the top of nuendo-convert.sh:

     a. user_string : a unique identifier. useful for tracking the last known owner. any string will do, but choosing something meaningful is a good idea. initials always work.
     b. notify_email : the email address to notify when the process has completed.